eoinlarkin/retro-pc/README.md

 ## RetroPc E-Commerce Website

-An ecommerce website for the selling of vintage PC hardware
+A fictional ecommerce website for the selling of vintage PC hardware.

+The site has been developed using Django, features Stripe integration and has been deployed to Heroku.

 ![database-scheme](./docs/images/responsive-preview.png)